m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 With the grid of tries approach, we can reduce the wasted time in the backtracking search by using precomputation.
 When there is a failure point in a source trie, we precompute a switch pointer.
 Switch pointers take us directly to the next possible source trie that can contain a matching rule.

-Let’s look at an example.
+Let's look at an example.
 Consider that we search for the packet with destination address 001 and source address 001.
 We start the search with the destination trie which gives us D = 00 as the best match.
 The search at that point for the source trie, fails.
 Instead of backtracking, the grid of tries has a switch pointer (labeled 0) that points to x.
 At which point it fails again.
 We follow another switch pointer to node y.
 At that point the algorithm terminates.

 So the precomputed switch pointers allow us to take shortcuts.
 Using these pointers we do not do backtracking to find an ancestor node and then to traverse the source trie.
 We still proceed to match the source, and we keep track of our current best source match.
 But we are skipping source tries with source fields that are shorter than our current source match.